 - Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.

 - Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
 For Medicare Part B, this comes to 20%.

 - Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

-Speech-language pathology is a health service that helps individuals regain or improve their voice, speech, language, and swallowing skills.
+Speech-language pathology is a health service that helps individuals regain or improve their

 Speech-language pathologists (SLPs), also called speech therapists, provide the treatment.